Master of Public Health Degree in Nutritional Sciences

 2-YEAR PROGRAM | 50+ CREDIT HOURS | 1,000+ HOURS EXPERIENTIAL LEARNING

 The Department of Nutritional Sciences provides a direct path for students wishing to become a Registered Dietitian Nutritionist (RDN) by combining didactic learning and supervised practice into an integrated 2-year program of study and field experience.
-This concentration is available to students pursuing an MPH in Nutritional Sciences or an MS in Clinical Nutrition.
+This concentration is available to students pursuing an MPH in Nutritional Sciences, an MS in Nutritional Sciences, or an MS in Clinical Nutrition.

 Students will complete more than 1,000 hours in supervised experiential learning, including an integrated summer internship, as part of the path to becoming an RDN.